individkid/sidegeo/README.md

   * console is a separate thread because pselect is incompatible with glfwWait/Poll. console thread uses pselect to wait for user input or for signal from any other thread issuing output.
   * timewheel is a separate thread because stocks and flows need realtime operation. timewheel thread uses pselect to wait for wallclock or for signal from a configure thread.
   * process is a separate thread that reads through commandline arguments and waits for injected arguments.
-  * configure is a per-file thread that allows process to continue at eof or yield. non-owner configure tries for writelock on --pid to after end of file, becoming owner and temporarily preventing appends if it gets the writelock. new owner overwrites --pid and allows appends but keeps writelock on its --pid. the owner waits for signal, and moves appended commands to before its --pid. non-owners wait for input by readlock blocking on the owner's --pid, and append output if still at eof after writelock.
+  * configure is a per-file thread that allows process to continue at eof or yield. non-owner configure tries for writelock on --pid to after end of file, becoming owner and temporarily preventing appends if it gets the writelock. new owner overwrites --pid and allows appends but keeps writelock on its --pid. the owner waits for signal, and moves appended commands to before its --pid. non-owners wait for input by readlock blocking on the owner's --pid, and append --pid terminated output if still at eof after writelock.
   * command is the main thread because glfw needs the main thread and callbacks should be simple. command is woken by user action, or by glfwPostEmptyEvent from process, configure, timeheel, haskell.
   * microcode has two versions of code for each task, one version for if the polygons are represented by 6 planes, and one version for if the polygons are represented by 3 points. the tasks are display, find coplanes/copoints, find sidedness of point/plane, find pierce points, reinterpret plane/point.